If you are completely new to VST plugins -here is a short description of what they are, and what to do with them:

 Exactly how to install VST's differs from VST plugin to plugin, but usually it is very simple:

 Just unpack the (.dll) files in the right directory, and the host will find the plug-ins automatically for you.

 You will, most likely, have to setup your audio- and/or MIDI connections within the VST host

 -especially the MIDI-setup for your controller keyboard (if you have one) can sometimes be a bit tricky.
 Trial and error is often the way to go...

 On Best-Free-VST.com we are trying to cut through the numbers and present only the very best free VST plugins within each category.

 You may agree with us in our choices.
-Or, more likely, you may not :o)
+Or, more likely, you may not :)

-Should you need more ammunition for your sonic arsenal than you can find here, we recommend these two other sites:
+Should you need more ammunition for your sonic arsenal than you can find here, we recommend: